Home Majors Agricultural Public Services

 What is the AI automation risk for Agricultural Public Services?

-What's the outlook for a Agricultural Public Services degree?
+What's the ROI on a Agricultural Public Services degree?